Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-Sets the `snap` points to align the slides.
+Controls the position of the `snap` points to align the slides after the scrolling operation has completed.
 </details>

 <details>